nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories.md

 *   `readOnly`: If the directory should be read-only.
 (Default is `false`.)
 *   `substringMatchType`: How a non-exact match is done; possible values are `subany`, `subinitial` or `subfinal`; this is used in most UI searches.
 (Default is `subinitial`.)
 *   `table`: The table in which the data are stored.
 (SQL only, defaults to the directory name.)
-*   `reference`: The definition of a reference to an other directory.
+*   `reference`: The definition of a reference to another directory.
-*   `inverseReference`: The definition of an inverse reference to an other directory.
+*   `inverseReference`: The definition of an inverse reference to another directory.

 The following control how data are initially loaded into the directory: